 It was up to the company's constitution to make specific allowances for the use of digital and online technologies when conducting meetings.
 Indeed, the constitutions of many modern companies may well contain such provisions.

-The Amending Act introduces a range of changes to facilitate virtual meetings of a company's members or directors (including board committees).
+The 2021 Measures Act introduced a range of changes to facilitate virtual meetings of a company's members or directors (including board committees).
 These provisions include: